 Public transport consists of the bus, train, tram and taxi services.
 Buses, trains and trams are cheap and fairly convenient.
-As a tertiary student you are entitled to a Concession Holder Ticket not a student fare.
-MultiTrip tickets or Metrocards are available at many shops and delicatessens as well as at the Trans Adelaide office and major train stations.
-MultiTrip tickets give you 10 trips for the price of 7.
+As a tertiary student you are entitled to a Concession Holder Ticket.
+To purchase a metrocard there is a small card fee and a minimum starting balance of \$5.
+Metrocards are reusable but not refundable.
 Taxis, while very convenient, are expensive.